kachinne/alx-low_level_programming-1/0x06-pointers_arrays_strings/README.md

 -> 104-print_buffer.c: Function prints a buffer.
 #
-# FOR YOUR INFORMATION
+#FOR YOUR INFORMATION
-	--> All Creation here re original from the owner of this git account.
+	--> All file creation in this directory are original from the owner of this git account.
-	--> Please Dont hurt the files.
+	--> Dont hurt the files.
+	--> Don't hate the hacker hate the code.